spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 3. Select the profile you want to update to access the profile details page.

 4. Palette displays profile details and the profile stack.
-If there are pending updates, Palette displays the **Updats** button in the top right-hand corner of the page.
+If there are pending updates, Palette displays the **Updates** button in the top right-hand corner of the page.
 Click on the **Updates** button to view the **Changes Summary** modal.